-Join Bill Weinman for an in-depth discussion in this video About Swift, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video About Swift, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - Swift is a new programming language that was introduced by Apple at the Worldwide Developers Conference in June 2014.
 Swift is specifically designed for Cocoa and Cocoa Touch, Apple's API for OS10 and iOS.
 Swift is intended to be more concise and less prone to error than Objective-C. While Apple is not implied that Swift is intended to entirely replace Objective-C, it's clear that it is intended to be used for application programming tasks where Objective-C may have been used in the past.